New Jersey environmental justice law won’t block power plant hotly fought by Newark residents

-Anticipating the fury of environmental and community activists who have fought the project, hoping the environmental law would kill it, Shawn LaTourette, the state’s environmental protection commissioner, said his department is imposing requirements on the project including the use of solar panels and battery storage to ensure a net decrease in pollution from the facility.
+Anticipating such reactions, Shawn LaTourette, the state’s environmental protection commissioner, said his department will require the new facility to use solar panels and battery storage to ensure a net decrease in pollution.

-The decision tries to thread the needle between two of New Jersey’s big priorities: protecting the environment, and keeping certain communities from being overburdened with pollution, part of an environmental justice movement taking aim at such projects nationwide.
+Thursday’s decision tries to thread the needle between two of New Jersey’s big priorities: protecting the environment, and keeping certain communities from being overburdened with pollution, particularly those where a majority of the population is made up of people of color.
+That second goal is part of an environmental justice movement taking aim at such projects nationwide.

 “If there is an outage, we want the sewage treatment plant to run,” he said.
 “When there’s a power outage, we don’t stop flushing our toilets.”